-Concessionaires are responsible for the safety of their clients and shall operate within any safety guidelines or standards as set by agencies such as New Zealand Mountain and Water Safety Councils and the Police (Search and Rescue) or relevant sporting bodies.
+Concessionaires are responsible for the safety of their clients and shall operate within any safety guidelines or standards as set by agencies such as the New Zealand Mountain and Water Safety Councils and the Police (Search and Rescue) or relevant sporting bodies.
+They are required to comply with the provisions of the Health and Safety in Employment Act 1992, and any approved code of practice or regulations made under that Act.
+In most cases they will need to provide an audited safety plan (refer 4.3 : Criteria for Assessment and 4.4 : Types of Concessions.